Homology-Preserving Multi-Scale Graph Skeletonization Using Mapper on Graphs: Mapper on Graphs Construction

-\para{Average geodesic distance.} Suppose a weighted graph $G = (V, E)$ is equipped with a geodesic distance metric $d$.
-That is, $d(u, v)$ measures the geodesic/graph distance between two nodes $u, v \in V$. $d$ can be computed by utilizing Dijkstra's shortest path algorithm.
-The average geodesic distance, $\AGD: V \to \Rspace$, is given by
+The average geodesic distance (AGD)~\cite{KimLipmanChen2010} is a topological lens that detects symmetries in the graph while being invariant to reflection, rotation, and scaling, and it has been used extensively in shape analysis due to these properties~\cite{KimLipmanChen2010}.
+AGD is calculated by first defining a geodesic distance $d(u, v)$ between any two nodes $u, v \in V$, in our case, utilizing Dijkstra's shortest path algorithm.
+The AGD is given by

 This definition implies that the nodes near the center of the graph will likely have low function values, while points on the periphery will have high values.
-The $\AGD$ function has been used extensively in shape analysis due to its desirable proprieties in detecting and reflecting symmetry~\cite{KimLipmanChen2010} based on how the function values are distributed.
-Therefore, the $\AGD$ as a topological lens captures the \emph{symmetric properties} of a graph, which are described by all or parts of the graph that are invariant to transformations such as reflection, rotation, and scaling.
+See \cref{fig:lenses:agd} for an example.